 The horizontal axis represents 256 levels on the input side of the image.
 Input means what the Curve tool receives.
 Without a curve (straight line) these input levels are translated unchanged to output levels with the same value (0 to 0, 128 to 128 and 255 to 255).
 Output levels are represented on the vertical axis.

 In this example the input level of 53 is lowered to an output of 33.
 Level 53 is a shadow or dark tone.
 Because the curve now translates it to 33 it will become darker.
 You can move any point on the curve line up or down, and left or right.
-Whatever you do, you constantly create a new input-output translation for that point and (to a lesser extended) adjacent levels.
+Whatever you do, you constantly create a new input-output translation for that point and (to a lesser extent) adjacent levels.

 Lesson one in using the Curve tool manually is dragging the diagonal line up (to lighten) or down (to darken the image).
-Next, step two, you can give the quarter and three quarter tones an extra push in the same or reverse direction if needed.
+Next, step two, you can give the quarter and three-quarter tones an extra push in the same or reverse direction if needed.

 If you like to affect a particular brightness level in the image, use the Pick Curve Point Cursor tool.